schwabe/ics-openvpn/README.md

 If you cannot or do not want to use the Play Store you can [download the apk files directly](http://plai.de/android/) .

+The F-Droid project also [builds and distributes the application](https://f-droid.org/repository/browse/?fdid=de.blinkt.openvpn).

 If you want to donate you can donate to [arne-paypal@rfc2549.org via paypal](https://www.paypal.com/cgi-bin/webscr?hosted_button_id=R2M6ZP9AF25LS&cmd=_s-xclick).